PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_ANM.md

 toc_sticky: true
 ---

-Normal Mode Wizard (NMWiz) is a plugin in VMD that is designed to be a GUI for ProDy.
-It uses ProDy for normal mode analysis, including GNM and ANM calculations.
-In this section, we will perform ANM calculation and produce ANM animations of the SARS-CoV-2 Spike RBD.
-Be sure to have gone through *<a href="VMDTutorial" target="_blank">Setting up VMD</a>* on how to install VMD and load molecules into the program.
+In this tutorial, we will use Normal Mode Wizard (NMWiz), a plugin in VMD that is designed to be a GUI for ProDy, to perform ANM analysis on the SARS-CoV-2 RBD.
+We will visualize the results in a cross-correlation map and square fluctuation plot and then produce ANM animations showing the predicted range of motion of the SARS-CoV-2 Spike RBD.
+Be sure to have installed VMD and know how to load molecules into the program.
+If you need a refresher, go to the <a href="tutorial_multiseq" target="_blank">VMD and Multiseq Tutorial</a>.

 First, load <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> into VMD by following the steps in the previous section *Loading Molecules*.
 Then, start up NMWiz by going to *Extensions>Analysis>Normal Mode Wizard*.